 California Assembly Bill No. 128 (“AB 128X”) imposes a tax on excess gross receipts from electrical energy distribution to California purchasers.
-While ostensibly aimed at taxing power generators and power marketers to effectively cap the prices charged to California purchasers, the tax applies in aperverse manner to substantially increase the cost of electricity to those purchasers.
+While ostensibly aimed at taxing power generators and power marketers to effectively cap the prices charged to California purchasers, the tax applies in a manner to substantially increase the cost of electricity to those purchasers.
 Further, the tax is open to a number of serious constitutional challenges.

 Practical Implication – Increased Cost to Purchasers